This factsheet is about chronic pancreatitis

 What support is available to you?

 You will be cared for by your GP practice together with a specialist pancreas team at your local hospital.
 Your local pancreas team may refer you to a specialist pancreas centre if you need special investigations or an operation.
+The NHS website has information on the management of chronic pancreatitis.

 New NICE Guidelines on pancreatitis